Antony-Thornton/MS3---Online-Cookbook/README.md

 ## 3.2 Features Left to Implement

     Star Rating system - I origionally wanted to add in a star rating system.
     I found some code online (See CSS file) but I wasnt well equipped enough to write the Python code to accomodate this so I have added this to the future learning points section.

-    Improved
+    Improved delete recipe functionality - Currently uses javascript to display a message but would like to add a proper warning/confirmation message.

 ## 3.3 Technologies Used
 <br>